Nexumi/ConsoleBuddy/README.md

 - cd, del, start, copy, move, java - (Change) Added fuzzy search support
 - unzipper - (New) Unzips every zip file in the current directory
 - startwith - (New) Open file with specified program
+  - Supports using * to opening multiple files
   - Usage: startwith \<program\> \<file\>
 - programs - (New) Lists programs that were found by the script
   - Currently only finds Sublime Text and Notepad++